One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Introduction

-We obtain detailed information about the subgroups of algebraic groups that allows us for instance to identify the maximal stably dominated subgroup in the case of an elliptic curve as defined in \cite{metastable}.
+As an aside, we mention that the detailed information about the subgroups of algebraic groups that we obtain, allows us for instance to identify the maximal stably dominated subgroup in the case of an elliptic curve as defined in \cite{metastable}.
 See Proposition \ref{st-dom-ell}.

-The methods here work for other valued fields when there is good knowledge of type-definable subgroups of one-dimensional algebraic groups in the residue field, and of the definable sets in the value group.
+The methods here work for other valued fields when there is a good description of the type-definable subgroups of one-dimensional algebraic groups in the residue field, and of the definable sets in the value group.
 So for example the proofs in Proposition \ref{one-dimensional-psfv0} adapt without change to $\mathbb{C}((t))$ and $F((t^\mathbb{Q}))$ for $F$ pseudo-finite of characteristic $0$.
+As the information needed for the definable subsets of the value groups is very detailed, we refrain from attempting a general framework, we believe the cases treated are the ones of the most general interest.

+In the last section we show that in the case of algebraically closed valued fields of equicharacteristic $0$, the list given in the classification has only the expected redundancies.